 - On January 30, 2023, the Company completed a \$10,040,000 bought deal offering consisting of 800,000 common shares at a price of \$12.55 per share.
-The common shares were offered by way of a prospectus supplement dated January 25, 2023, to the Short Form Base Shelf Prospectus filed on January 9, 2023. - On February 23, 2023, the Company announced the results of a Pre-Feasibility Study ("PFS") at the Vizcachitas Project, the full PFS report is expected to be filed in March 2023. - On June 15, 2023, the Second Environmental Court in Chile ruled that the Company had complied with all the conditions imposed on July 20, 2022 and is now authorized to restart drilling. - On August 3, 2023, the Company closed the royalty agreement (the "Royalty") with Ecora Resources PLC ("Ecora") for a total cash consideration of US\$20,000,000.
+The common shares were offered by way of a prospectus supplement dated January 25, 2023, to the Short Form Base Shelf Prospectus filed on January 9, 2023. - On February 23, 2023, the Company announced the results of a Pre-Feasibility Study ("PFS") at the Vizcachitas Project.
+The full PFS report was filed on April 11, 2023. - On June 15, 2023, the Second Environmental Court in Chile ruled that the Company had complied with all the conditions imposed on July 20, 2022 and is now authorized to restart drilling. - On August 3, 2023, the Company closed the royalty agreement (the "Royalty") with Ecora Resources PLC ("Ecora") for a total cash consideration of US\$20,000,000.
 The Royalty is calculated over the sale of all minerals produced from the Company's Vizcachitas Project in Chile.
 Ecora will receive royalty payments calculated as 0.25% Net Smelter Royalty ("NSR") on minerals sold on open pit operations and 0.125% NSR on underground operations.
-The NSR rates will be subject to certain adjustments in the event of delays in beginning production.
+The NSR rates will be subject to certain adjustments in the event of delays in beginning production. - On September 5, 2023, the Company signed an agreement with ERM to conduct a strategic analysis of the licensing process for the Vizcachitas Project and to define the required baseline studies.